JosephBARBIERDARNAL/Research-internship-SHARE-Study/Description+Results.md

 The new regression after applying the stepwise algorithm
 <img width="1566" alt="Screenshot 2022-07-19 at 16 26 15" src="https://user-images.githubusercontent.com/79746670/179774822-1a8985d2-86e7-4082-82b2-27fa89bec90b.png">

-Marital status (reference modality : Married and live together) Divorced : p<0.001 ; OR=0.65 [0.52 - 0.79]
+## 1 - Marital status (reference modality : Married and live together)

+Divorced : p<0.001 ; OR=0.65 [0.52 - 0.79]

 Never married : p=0.002 ; OR=0.70 [0.54 - 0.89]

 Married but not living together : p=0.782 ; OR=0.91 [0.43 - 1.70]

 Registred relationship : p=0.938 ; OR=0.99 [0.68 - 1.39]

 Widowed : p<0.001 ; OR=0.83 [0.76 - 0.91]

-Educational level (reference modality : Low)
+## 2 - Educational level (reference modality : Low)

 Medium : p<0.001 ; OR=1.21 [1.09 - 1.34]

 High : p<0.001 ; OR=1.53 [1.37 - 1.71]

-UPA's score
+## 3 - UPA's score

 UPA : p<0.001 ; OR=1.01 [1.00 - 1.01]

-Sport (reference modality : Less than 1/month, for moderate and vigorous physical activity) 1-3/month vigorous physical activity : p<0.001 ; OR=0.56 [0.48 - 0.66]
+## 4 - Sport (reference modality : Less than 1/month, for moderate and vigorous physical activity)

+1-3/month vigorous physical activity : p<0.001 ; OR=0.56 [0.48 - 0.66]

 1-3/month moderate physical activity : p<0.001 ; OR=0.72 [0.60 - 0.85]

 1/week vigorous physical activity : p<0.001 ; OR=0.57 [0.50 - 0.66]

 1/week moderate physical activity : p<0.001 ; OR=0.65 [0.56 - 0.75]

 More than 1/week vigorous physical activity : p<0.001 ; OR=0.55 [0.50 - 0.62]

 More than 1/week moderate physical activity : p<0.001 ; OR=0.70 [0.62 - 0.78]

+# CLUSTERING WITH K-PROTOTYPES ALGORITHM

+Coming soon.